liamfrazer/software-engineer-journey/docs/Learning/CSharp Fundamentals for Beginners/Working with LINQ (Language Integrated Query) Syntax.md

 System.Linq.Enumerable+WhereSelectListIterator`2[Program.Car,<>f__AnonymousType0`2[System.String,System.String]]
 ```

-* There is a lot going on under the bonnet with LINQ, but defining the types with `var` helps massively as the
+* There is a lot going on under the bonnet with LINQ, but defining the types with `var` helps massively as the datatype might be extreamly long as seen in the example above